skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 ..
 One definition of "best placement" is "cheapest and available", especially for
 ..
 AI workloads that need expensive GPU/TPU/accelerator compute.

-Cloud users and their workloads gain the following benefits:
+With Sky, cloud users and their workloads gain the following benefits:

-* **Portability**: Cloud infra setup is simplified and automatically multicloud ready.
+* **Cloud is easier to use**: With the unified interface, infra is simplified & multicloud ready.
 * **Lower costs**: Sky optimizes the cost of each workload.
+Engineering time is saved from dealing with cloud infra.
 Users gain pricing leverage due to portability.
-Engineering time is saved from dealing with cloud infra.
 * **Higher capacity**: Workloads gain access to all diverse compute choices across locations, pricing models, and hardware.

+.. * **Portability**: Cloud infra setup is simplified and automatically multicloud ready.

 ..
 Sky can leverage, but differs from, today's multicloud systems.
 The latter are typically
 .. "partitioned multicloud": for example, in a multicloud organization, workload